 As a Delegate for District 32 I will lead not only from my head – but also from my heart.
 I will represent the people with integrity.
 Our community is diverse in every way imaginable.
 We have some in our community who are concerned about taxes and some who are concerned about safety.
 I will listen to the issues of concern to the people in this district and I will listen carefully in session to the laws brought before the House.
 I will vote according to the knowledge of what will be best for the people of my district and for the state of Maryland.
-People will always take precedence over party or any partisan loyalty.
+People will always take precedence over ideology.

 I am running for State Delegate because I believe things should and can change.
 We must reform the way our tax dollars are spent and we must do a better job keeping our communities safe.